• Voor 17 uur besteld, dezelfde dag verzonden!

 How big should a degu's enclosure be?

-For a group of three degus, a minimum cage of 100 x 50 cm with a total running surface of 1.5 m² is recommended.
+For a group of three degus, a minimum cage of 100 x 50 cm with a total running area of 1.5 m² is recommended.
 For each additional animal, add 0.4 m².
-Provide multiple floors, because degus like to climb and clamber.
+Provide multiple levels, as degus love to climb and clamber.

 What substrate is suitable for degus?

-Use a thick layer of absorbent bedding that binds odors well, such as hemp fiber or dust-free wood fiber.
-This allows degus to dig and exhibit their natural behavior.
-Clean the urine corners daily and replace the entire bedding weekly.
+Use a thick layer of absorbent bedding that absorbs odors well, such as hemp fiber or dust-free wood fiber.
+This allows degus to burrow and engage in their natural behavior.
+Clean the urine spots daily and replace the entire bedding weekly.

 How do I recognize a sick degu?